vedicastrology123/vash/content/articles/graha.md

 descslug: "What is a Graha or Planet?"
 date: 2020-04-07T12:52:36+06:00
 author: Steve Hora
-image: "images/vaashicon.png"
+image: "images/success.jpg"
-description : "Hora Vedic Astrology by Steve - Hora Natal Mundane Astrology Horoscope Reading Predictions What Is A Graha"
+description : "What is a Graha or Planet?"
 type: "post"
 categories:
   - "Vedic Astrology"